centrahq/api-documentation/pages/01.overview/02.centra-overview/docs.md

 ### Warehouse

-A warehouse in Centra is where stock is stored.
+A Warehouse in Centra is where stock is stored.
 Warehouse is defined by its name and priority.
-Each warehouse can belong to one or more warehouse groups.
-When stock is added, either by importing a CSV or via stock editor, it always needs to be added to one of the warehouses.
+Each Warehouse can belong to one or more Allocation Rules.
+When stock is added, either by importing a CSV or via stock editor, it always needs to be added to one of the Warehouses.
 There are no storage locations in Centra.

-### Warehouse Group
+### Allocation Rule

 Consists of one or more warehouses sorted by priority.
-One warehouse group can belong to multiple markets, but two groups cannot belong to the same market.
-With the help of a warehouse group, you will set for which markets and stores specific warehouses is used for.
-Each market has exactly one default warehouse group.
+One Allocation Rule can belong to multiple markets, but two groups cannot belong to the same market.
+With the help of a Allocation Rules, you will set for which markets and stores specific warehouses is used for.
+Each market has exactly one default Allocation Rule.

 ### Plugin